ReiSchneider/FileLocker/README.md

 # FileLocker
-A console application written in Java 11 that can 'lock' and 'unlock' files
+A console application written in Java 11 that can "lock" and "unlock" files

 # How to run
 Make sure to compile and run with at least Java 11.